Taldrain/bandcamp-album-cover-led/README.md

   `$XDG_DATA_HOME/bandcamp-album-cover-led` folder (note: the project runs as root, the cache folder will be in `root/.cache/`)
   - send the image filepath to the `led-image-viewer` binary

-## Todo

-- Clear the LED matrix when the track is paused/stopped/tab is closed
-- Send the track url to the API, which could cache it instead of the image to reduce one fetch.
-The html will need to be parsed (eg: via `jsdom`)
-- Cleaner API endpoint definition in the extension, we should not have to update the `manifest.json` and `index.js` files